Zlimshit007/Aid-Worker-KIKA-Killed-Injured-Kidnapped-or-Arrested-Data/README.md

 - Retrieve the number of male aid workers killed, injured, Kidnapped, arrested or killed in captivity by weapon:
 - Retrieve the number of male aid workers killed, injured, Kidnapped, arrested or killed in captivity by year:

-you can find the solution here
+you can find the solution here:  https://github.com/Zlimshit007/Aid-Worker-KIKA-Killed-Injured-Kidnapped-or-Arrested-Data/blob/zlimshitmain/Mysql%20Aid%20workers%20Kika%20data%20quary